|

 This module provides instructions on how to fill out the forms, assessments, surveys, and certificates.

-Intended Audience: New users who administer and operate the program at Contracting Entities (CEs), Food Banks, and Partner Agencies.
+Intended Audience: New and advanced users who administer and operate the program at Contracting Entities (CEs), Food Banks, and Partner Agencies.

 Intended Audience: New users who administer and operate the program at Contracting Entities (CEs), Food Banks, and Partner Agencies